hosny8/enhanced-tcas/README.md

 - Requires regular validation and maintenance
 - Must be used in conjunction with existing safety systems

-## Support
+## Questions

-For questions, please contact me at:
+For questions, contact me at:
 - Email: mhosny@berkeley.edu
 - Phone: (510) 219-3005

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.